Alexa 647 Tubulin

 Taxol-stabilized microtubules at 5 mg/ml total tubulin protein with Labeled Tubulin-Alexa Fluor® 647 (Cat.
 No. 064705) and Cycled Tubulin™ (Cat.
 No. 032005) at a 1:5 ratio.
 Images acquired on a widefield fluorescence microscope.
 View protocol.

-Labeled Tubulin-Alexa Fluor® 647 is generated by reacting Alexa Fluor® 647 succinimidyl ester with Cycled Tubulin™ (Cat.
-No. 032005), thereby covalently linking the dye to random tubulin surface lysines.
-Cycled Tubulin™ is >99% pure and polymerization competent.
-These properties are maintained during the labeling process by reacting Cycled Tubulin™ with the dye in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
-The final product displays maximum absorption at 280 nm and 651 nm, and a labeling stoichiometry ([dye]/[tubulin]) of ~0.5 as determined by spectroscopic analysis (Figure 1).
+Labeled Tubulin-Alexa Fluor® 647 is generated by reacting Alexa Fluor® 647 succinimidyl ester with >99% pure tubulin protein, thereby covalently linking the dye to random tubulin surface lysines.
+Polymerization competency is maintained during the labeling process by reacting the dye with polymerized microtubules and subjecting the tubulin protein to a final polymerization/depolymerization cycle.
+The final labeled tubulin protein displays maximum absorption at 280 nm and 651 nm, and a labeling stoichiometry ([dye]/[tubulin]) of ~0.5 as determined by spectroscopic analysis (Figure 1).
 Specific labeling stoichiometries are indicated on the product label.
 Labeled Tubulin-Alexa Fluor® 647 is commonly visualized with a Cy5 filter set with maximum excitation/emission wavelengths of 651/672 nm (see images above).
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).